The Integrative Psychiatry Program

 What is the difference between supervisions and office hours?

-Group supervisions are offered twice a month with Dr. Greenblatt to review the monthly content outlined in the syllabus.
-Supervisions are typically a brief presentation by Dr. Greenblatt, followed by robust case discussion and an open Q&A with all fellows.
-These supervisions last about 1 hours, and are held live via Zoom.
+Group supervisions are offered twice a month with Dr. Greenblatt to review the monthly content outlined in the syllabus, and special topic supervisions are offered 1-2 times a month to cover specific clinical topics and functional protocols.
+Supervisions are typically a brief presentation by Dr. Greenblatt and/or faculty, followed by robust case discussion and an open Q&A with all fellows.
+These supervisions last about one hour, and are held live via Zoom.
 All supervisions are recorded so you can view them later in your student account.

-Office hours are set up to provide more in-depth case discussion and guidance, and answer fellow questions on a 1:1 basis.
-Office hours feature Dr. Greenblatt along with faculty who have specific expertise coinciding with the monthly syllabus topic.
+Office hours are set up to provide more in-depth case discussion, testing guidance and on-demand guidance, and answer fellow questions on a 1:1 basis.
+Office hours feature Dr. Greenblatt along with faculty who have specific expertise that coincides with the monthly syllabus topic.

-Is participation in the Group Supervision sessions mandatory?
-What if I cannot attend one of the Group Supervisions?
+Is participation in supervisions mandatory?
+What if I cannot attend a supervision?

-We recommend that Fellows join as many Group Supervisions (live sessions conducted via Zoom) as they can, so that they can get the most out of the real-time Q&A with Dr. Greenblatt.
-However, attendance at Group Supervision sessions is not a requirement, and if you are unable to join a given Supervision you will be able to access the session recording later via the our learning dashboard (LMS).
+We recommend that Fellows join as many group and special topic supervisions (live clinical round sessions conducted via Zoom) as they can, so that they can get the most out of the real-time Q&A with Dr. Greenblatt.
+However, attendance at supervision sessions is not a requirement, and if you are unable to join a given supervision you will be able to access the session recording later via within your student account in our learning dashboard (LMS).

-Please note: We work as quickly as possible to upload the latest Supervision recordings in a timely manner.
-We kindly ask for 7-10 days of post-production work before the latest supervision is available in your student dashboard/LMS.
+Please note: We work as quickly as possible to upload the latest supervision recordings in a timely manner.
+We kindly ask for 5-8 days of post-production work before the latest supervision is available in your student dashboard/LMS.
 These are generally ready sooner, but we thank you for your patience!

 As many of our Fellows enjoy delving deeper into various topics, we provide academic and professional articles to Fellows as optional adjuncts to learning.
 These are available upon login to the Learning Dashboard, found within each course and listed after all course modules (in the online course player).